jefferscn/node-pluginframework/README.md

  In developing a web application,there will be a mass of views,routes.With default usage of Express, everything is mixed together.This is not conducive to reuse and  maintenance of code.
  This project will build a framework to build a Express with seperated modules(pluings).
- A module is made up with routes,views and an init.js file.
+ A module is made up with logic(routes),views and an init.js file.

 # Dependencies
  1. ServerSide